heyman/heynote/README.md

 The Heynote buffer is divided into blocks, and each block can have its own Language set (e.g. JavaScript, JSON, Markdown, etc.).
 This gives you syntax highlighting and lets you auto-format that JSON response.

-Available for Mac and Windows.
-Linux support coming soon (hopefully).
+Available for Mac and Windows, and Linux.

 ## Features